awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opscm.md

 Your AWS OpsWorks for Chef Automate server must operate in an Amazon Virtual Private Cloud\.
 You can add it to an existing VPC, use the default VPC, or create a new VPC to contain the server\.
 For information about Amazon VPC and how to create a new VPC, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.

 If you create your own VPC, or use an existing one, the VPC should have the following settings or properties\.
-+ The VPC should have only one subnet, and it should be public\.
++ The VPC should have at least one subnet\.

+  If your AWS OpsWorks for Chef Automate server will be publicly accessible, make the subnet public, and enable **Auto\-assign public IP**\.
 + **DNS resolution** should be enabled\.
 + On the subnet, enable **Auto\-assign public IP**\.

-If you are unfamiliar with creating VPCs or running your instances in them, you can run the following AWS CLI command to create a VPC, by using an AWS CloudFormation template that AWS OpsWorks provides for you\.
+If you are unfamiliar with creating VPCs or running your instances in them, you can run the following AWS CLI command to create a VPC with a single public subnet, by using an AWS CloudFormation template that AWS OpsWorks provides for you\.
 If you prefer to use the AWS Management Console, you can also upload the [template](https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-vpc.yaml) to the AWS CloudFormation console\.

 ```
 aws cloudformation create-stack --stack-name OpsWorksVPC --template-url https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-vpc.yaml
 ```

-### Set Up an EC2 Key Pair \(Optional\)<a name="w4ab1b9c21b7c11"></a>
+### Set Up an EC2 Key Pair \(Optional\)<a name="w4ab1b9c23b7c11"></a>

 An SSH connection is not necessary or recommended for typical management of the Chef server; you can use [https://docs.chef.io/knife.html](https://docs.chef.io/knife.html) commands to perform most management tasks on your Chef server\.